Olea europaea (Olive tree)

 Soil Ph: Lightly Acidic.

-Hardiness: Safe above -5c as long as it is not exposed to the cold wind or frost.
+Hardiness: Safe above -5c. to -10c. as long as it is not exposed to the cold wind or frost.
 Sheltered area required, if planted in a pot the ideal is to bring it in for Winter in to your greenhouse or conservatory. (not by central heating though!)